paypulse/paypulse.github.io/_pages/about.md

 navigation: true
 ---
 This is Pay-Pulse tech blog.
 I will posting every day even at night.
 I will show you How am i made about Pay-Pulse solution.

----
-##Contact us`
+##Contact us
 [Email] : shinapp7@gmail.com,
 [Phone] : 010-5153-2163